mvideet/Cipher/README.md

 ### Ensemble Training
 - Implemented ensemble training strategies such as voting and stacking to enhance model performance.
 This process involves creating an ensemble from trained models, leveraging their strengths for better predictions.

+### Enhanced Model Training
+- Utilizes ensemble strategies such as Voting and Stacking to improve model performance.
+- Guided by the `ModelSelector` for recommending optimal models and strategies based on data characteristics.
+- Supports a variety of model types, including neural networks, tailored to the specific task requirements.

 ---

 **Note**: This application requires an OpenAI API key for optimal functionality.
 Without it, prompt parsing will be limited to basic pattern matching.